RoBYCoNTe/php-it-zipcode-service/README.md

 ZipCode service is the simplest way I've found to manage italian municipalities using RESTFul web services.
-During my career I've always encountered problems related to this subject because, right now, a fully database containing all informations related to every single Zip Code is not yet provided by no one (you have to pay for this stupid information using commercial data available online).
+During my career I've always encountered problems related to this subject because, right now, a fully database containing all informations related to every single Zip Code is not yet provided by no one (you have to pay for this informations by using commercial data available online).

 ## Installation
-This service, that you can install downloading and placing this repository on your server, works using a very helpful existing project, [comuni-json](https://github.com/matteocontrini/comuni-json), from which I've generated the `LocalDataResolver` and many other HTML scrapers created to retrieve data from many sites.
+This service, that you can install downloading and placing repository's file on your server, works using a very helpful existing project, [comuni-json](https://github.com/matteocontrini/comuni-json), from which I've generated the `LocalDataResolver` and many other HTML scrapers created to retrieve data from many sites.